ckeditor/ckeditor5/docs/updating/update-to-41.md

 Starting with this release, the UI of the {@link features/find-and-replace Find and replace feature} will be displayed by default in a {@link framework/architecture/ui-library#dialogs-and-modals dialog window} (previously, in a dropdown panel).
 This change is meant to improve the overall user experience of the feature and allow content creators to make most of the available tools.

-TODO IMG
+{@img assets/img/find-and-replace-in-dialog-v41.png 1610 The comparison of Find and replace UI types before and after v41.x}

-To bring the previous user experience back, you can use the {@link module:find-and-replace/findandreplaceconfig~FindAndReplaceConfig `config.findAndReplace.uiType`} configuration option.
+To bring the previous user experience back, you can use the {@link module:find-and-replace/findandreplaceconfig~FindAndReplaceConfig `config.findAndReplace.uiType`} configuration option:

 ```diff
 ClassicEditor